PilzAdam/worldedit_pp/README.txt

 Descripton
 ----------
-Worldedit++ adds commands to Minetest to easily set thousands of nodes.
-Most of them require the "worldedit" privilege.
+Worldedit++ adds commands to Minetest to easily set/modify thousands of nodes.
+All commands require the "worldedit" privilege.
 The commands are executed step by step, wich means that the server does not lag at all if a Worldedit++ command is running.
-It still 100% playable.
+It is still 100% playable.
-If a player starts a command it gets enqueued into the serverqueue, and it will be started if the commands in front of it are executed.
+If a player starts a command it gets enqueued into the serverqueue, and it will be started if the commands in front of it are finished.
 This makes it easy to use on multiplayer servers.
 Every player can only have one command at the same time, wich is either running, waiting or paused.
-Position 1 & 2 and the selected are also saved per player.
+Position 1 & 2 and the selected node are also saved per player.
+They can't be changed while a command is running, waiting or paused.
 Currently supported commands are:
  - /wpp
     - no parameters